hyperoslo/Imaginary/README.md

 ### Passing option

-You can also pass `Option` when fetching images, it allows fine grain control over the fetching process. `Option` defaults to no pre processor and a displayer for `ImageView`.
+You can also pass `Option` when fetching images; it allows fine grain control over the fetching process. `Option` defaults to no pre-processor and a displayer for `ImageView`.

 ```
 let option = Option()
 imageView.setImage(url: imageUrl, option: option)
 ```

-### Pre processing
+### Pre-processing

-Images are fetched, decompressed and pre processed in the background.
+Images are fetched, decompressed and pre-processed in the background.
 If you want to modify, simply implement your own `ImageProcessor` and specify it in the `Option`.
-The pre processing is done in the background, before the image is set into view.
+The pre-processing is done in the background, before the image is set into view.

 ```swift
 public protocol ImageProcessor {